 iv Joint tax audits

 The German tax authorities are increasing efforts to realise more and more joint tax audits (i.e., tax audits involving two jurisdictions carried out on the premises of multinational companies).
-So far, around 70 joint tax audits with German involvement have taken place.
-While such coordinated cross-border tax assessments can offer advantages to the taxpayers (such as avoidance of double taxation and certainty for future tax planning in general), many aspects still await clarification.
+Such coordinated cross-border tax assessments can offer advantages to the taxpayers, especially avoidance of double taxation and certainty for future tax planning.
+Recent changes to the EU Directive on Administrative Cooperation on 22 March 2021 (DAC7) have brought long-awaited clarity.
+DAC7 finally rules that, in principle, the applicable law for all officials involved in a joint tax audit shall be the law of the country in which the respective activity takes place.
+Furthermore, DAC7 includes a legal basis to conduct joint tax audits.
+Yet, DAC7 does not foresee a formal right of the taxpayer to request a joint tax audit and the final audit report described in DAC7 does not have a legally binding effect.
 Nevertheless, the growing number of (unsolved) mutual agreement procedures, especially pending in Germany, underlines the necessity for alternative dispute resolution approaches.
 Joint tax audits may offer such alternative ways to deal with international double taxation.

 Outlook and conclusions

-At the time of writing, any legislative developments are subject to measures tackling the covid-19 challenges.
-Hopefully, this will be off of the agenda when this chapter is updated next year.
+At the time of writing, any legislative developments are still subject to measures tackling the covid-19 challenges.
+Hopefully, this will finally be off the agenda when this chapter is updated next year.